Psemata/starc/README.md

 # Starc

 ## Description

-Starc est une application mobile, qui nous permet de voir les différentes étoiles et constellations au dessus de notre tête.

-Il est aussi possible de se déplacer avec le gyroscope ou à l'aide de nos doigts pour d'autres étoiles.

-## Liste des bugs
-Il n'existe aucun bugs connus actuellement.
-Cependant, des objectifs n'ont pas encore été remplis et sont considérés comme de bonnes améliorations.
+Starc is a mobile application that allows users to observe various stars and constellations above their heads.
+Users can navigate the celestial landscape either by utilizing the gyroscope for a dynamic experience or by using their fingers to explore specific stars.

+## Bug List
+There are currently no known bugs.
+However, some objectives have not been fulfilled yet and are considered good areas for improvement.

-## Installation / Déploiement
+## Installation / Deployment
-Installer l'application via Android Studio sur un téléphone physique
+Install the application via Android Studio on a physical phone.

-## Crédits
+## Credits

-Ce projet a été réalisé par Diogo Lopes Da Silva, Valentino Izzo, Bruno Costa et Loïc Frossard dans le cours de développement mobile.
+This project was carried out by Diogo Lopes Da Silva, Valentino Izzo, Bruno Costa, and Loïc Frossard in the mobile development course.